BaylenRavenscraft/Parseltongue-App/README.md

 # Parseltongue-App
-Duolingo but Parseltongue (Snake-language).
+Duolingo but Parseltongue (snake-language).
 Made with ChatGPT.